-There are lots of sharps in My Heart Will Go On!
+There are lots of sharps in the intermediate level of My Heart Will Go On!
 If kids haven't yet played in the key of E, they need a bit of preparation, in my opinion.

 If you are listening carefully to the video above, you'll notice that the beginning chord patterns are played again at the end of the song - with just one or two twists.

-Arranging this piece was a joint venture between me and one of my sisters.
+Arranging this intermediate arrangement was a joint venture between me and one of my sisters.
 She has a very keen ear, whereas I have the music software!

-Years ago when she was listening, listening, listening to this lovely song, her young daughter expressed her weariness, "Mommy, can you PLEEZE stop playing that song???"
+Years ago when she was listening, listening, LISTENING to this lovely song in an attempt to get the notes just right, her young daughter expressed her weariness, "Mommy, can you PLEEZE stop playing that song???"

 Oh, the hard life of a musician's family!